-York College hosts Sears, Hill-Evans
+York College hosts Sears, Hill-Evans for forum

 Less than a week away from Election Day, Democrat Carol Hill-Evans and Republican Joel Sears made their final pleas to some of the 95th District's youngest potential voters Wednesday night.

 The two candidates spoke on topics including policing, partisanship and pension reform in front of students and community members during a forum at York College, co-sponsored by the History and Political Science Student Union and York NAACP.